Madhurima-Ghosh/FEVA-ICS-Framework/README.md

-# Evasion and Validation of Industrial Control Systems (EVA-ICS) Framework
+# Framework for Evasion and Validation of Industrial Control Systems (FEVA-ICS)

 This project provides a Jupyter Notebook-based **benchmarking framework** for evaluating the **adversarial robustness** of **Machine Learning-based Intrusion Detection Systems (IDS)** and **Anomaly Detectors** in **Industrial Control Systems (ICS)**.